This post may contain affiliate links (disclosure).

 - Line the baking sheet with parchment paper.

-- Pour olive oil, water and milk into a saucepan, add salt and stir.
+- Pour oil, water and milk into a saucepan, add salt and stir.
 Heat it over High heat just until the mixture comes to a boil.
 When it comes to a boil, remove it from heat immediately.
 Add the tapioca flour and stir until smooth.
 Set aside and let it cool for 10 minutes.

 - Whisk the eggs in another bowl and set aside.